 - Suitable for Applicants fromRest of World

-- Funding provider(s)Commonwealth Scholarship Commission
+- Funding provider(s)Commonwealth Scholarship Commission and Cranfield University

 What it covers

-- Approved airfare from your home country to the UK and return at the end of your award (the CSC will not reimburse the cost of fares for dependants, nor usually the cost of journeys made before your award is finally confirmed)
+- Approved airfare from your home country to the UK and return at the end of your award (the CSC will not reimburse the cost of fares for dependants, nor usually the cost of journeys made before your award is finally confirmed).

-- Approved tuition and examination fees
+- Approved tuition and examination fees.

-- Stipend (living allowance) at the rate of £1,065 per month (rates quoted at 2017-2018 levels)
+- Stipend (living allowance) at the rate of £1,236 per month (rates quoted at 2022-2023 levels).

-- Thesis grant towards the cost of preparing a thesis or dissertation, where applicable
+- Thesis grant towards the cost of preparing a thesis or dissertation, where applicable.

-- Warm clothing allowance, where applicable
+- Warm clothing allowance, where applicable.

-- Study travel grant towards the costs of study-related travel within the UK or overseas
+- Study travel grant towards the costs of study-related travel within the UK or overseas.

 Who can apply